 Most Common Work Injuries in Massachusetts

-Getting hurt on the job and suffering a serious injury can be devastating to you and your family.
-The medical bills are piling up, and you’re still not well enough to return to work.
+Getting hurt on the job and suffering a serious injury can be devastating to you and to your family.
+Bills can pile up if you are unable to return to work shortly after your injury.
 If you’ve suffered a permanent injury, your life may never be the same.
 You could need prescription medication, medical treatment and physical therapy for the rest of your life.
 The prospect of navigating a workers’ compensation claim can seem daunting.
 You also may not be sure whether or not you can file a personal injury claim against a responsible third party.

 If you’ve suffered an on-the-job injury, you owe it to yourself and to your family to contact a skilled and experienced workers’ compensation attorney in Boston.
 The personal injury attorneys at the Law Offices of Jeffrey S. Glassman understand the challenges of dealing with at-work injuries and handling complex workers’ compensation claims.

 If you do the math, that adds up to: